GreenIron/FAA-NLP-Project/README.md

 # Introduction

 ## Motivation
 While aviation is a heavy producer of documentation, most of the aviation-related database publicly available on popular ML websites (kaggle, huggingface, google data) is about unformatted tabular data (e.g. accident rates, airport traffic, helicopter types) and not about NLP.
 In the same time legal has had a several datasets available.
-This is quite unusual considering that aviation data is very good at producing complex, high-quality and standardized documents or more generally any sorts of communication (e.g. GAMA standards, ATC standards).
+This is quite unusual considering that aviation data is very good at producing complex, high-quality and standardized documents or more generally any sorts of communication (e.g. GAMA standards, ATC standards, Aeronautical Charts, Obstacle database).

 While it takes at least 10 years for a commercial-level technology to hit aviation, data has been at the core of airborne aviation for a lot quite some times (CVFDR, telemetry...).
 FAA has been offering for several years a modern and powerful platform to browse all the publicly available FAA documentation: [DRS](https://drs.faa.gov/).
 This platform offers tremendous capabilities and an API (one of the many DOT platforms) to programaticaly acccess its documentation.